yuwtennis/tools/README.md

 ## sheets to es
 Parse data from google sheets and send to es.
 Uses Google Drive for temporary storage.

+## create-new-sheets-by-month-names
+Replicate a sheet as month name

 ## docker compose
 Docker compose